RZR666/CI_throttle/README.md

 *first clean up old logins
 *Count matching IP address and type (optional, useful if more than one throttle type.
 IE: logins, submissions) *Compare to limit
-**If over limit, show error 503
+..*If over limit, show error 503
-**if not over, return number of attempts
+..*if not over, return number of attempts

 ##Usage
 ###install